cs-mmeza/RoboND-Kinematics-Project/README.md

 ### Inverse Kinematics

-Once We know the end effector position, our objective is to calculate the angles for each join.
+Once We know the end effector position, our objective is to calculate the angles for each joint.
 This procedure is called inverse kinematics.
 Using the diagram [schematic1] we can have a better idea on how to find the angles by using the cosine law.

-![robo arm joins and angles schematic][schematic1]
+![robo arm joints and angles schematic][schematic1]

 __Steps to complete Inverse Kinematics__